How to Save Money at Road Races

 - Friends status.
 Are any of my friends doing it?
 I love seeing local racers and hanging out!

 - Google for discount codes.
 I once found a coupon code for 10 dollars off a road race just by googling.
+It takes ten seconds, and you can save money on road races.
 For that particular race, I only paid 10 dollars for a 5k.
 That is the cost of the amount of gas station coffee I drink daily (just kidding).
 I always try and remember to google to see if there are any discount codes!

 - This is relatively obvious but register early for races.
 Many races cost 5-10 dollars less if you sign up the Thursday before versus race day registration.

 - Pace Races: Have you ever wondered how pacers in races are found?
-Often times, the race director will look for runners to pace the race.
-Usually (if you do a good job) they give you a free entry or a free entry at a future race.
+Often, the race director will look for runners to pace the race.
+Usually (if you do a good job), they give you a free entry or a free entry at a future race.
+You pace a race and get a free entry to a future race?
+That is two free entries!

 - Finally, remember that every 5 dollars counts.
 If you save 5 dollars on each road race and run 15, that is 75 dollars.
 That is enough for a few more races!
+Don’t think of saving money on road races as saving on one race; you will see results if you save money on every race.
 The money you save can even go towards your next running shoe.

 The moral of the story is planning and strategizing for races can save a lot of money.
 If you research and see what is available near you, often it’s a lot easier to save money on races.